Clarence L. Dow

 Charles Ladd "Ren" Thomas (1895 – August 1955) was an American football and basketball coach and professor.
 He served as the head football coach at Nebraska Wesleyan University from 1925 to 1926, compiling a record of 12–4–2.
 Dow was also the head basketball coach at Nebraska Wesleyan from 1924 to 1930, tallying a mark of 40–55.

 A native of Cattaraugus, New York, Dow taught at Clarion State Teachers College—now known as Clarion University of Pennsylvania—before becoming chair of the department of geology and geography at Ohio University.
-While coaching at Nebraska Wesleyan, he earned a PhD at the University of Nebraska–Lincoln.
+While coaching at Nebraska Wesleyan, he earned a PhD at the University of Nebraska.
 He died in August 1955 of a heart attack while returning from Japan aboard a Japanese ship.